This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oven to 375 degrees F (190 degrees C).
-Line a medium sized baking sheet with a silicone baking liner or parchment paper.
+• Heat the oven to 375°F (190°C).
+Line a medium baking sheet with parchment paper or a silicone baking mat.

-• In a medium sized mixing bowl, cream together 2 1/2 tablespoons of the sugar, the brown sugar, peanut butter, butter, and egg yolk until well combined.
+• In a medium bowl, stir together 2 1/2 tablespoons granulated sugar, brown sugar, peanut butter, softened butter, and the egg yolk until smooth.

-• Scoop dough out with a tablespoon or a cookie scoop and shape into balls.
-Place on baking sheet and space them 2-inches apart.
+• Scoop the dough using a tablespoon or cookie scoop and roll into balls.
+Place them about 2 inches apart on the prepared baking sheet.

 Notes